ShiroiOkami11/SNPP/README.md

 - You will be chased the race if you take itens broke blocks and harm them.
 Your base will be raided(the idea is that lol)

 - This mod is compatible with Sexbound(And not this mod does not add sex...
-Stop being a "uh he's makig the mod compatible with a sexod so he's a degenerate that included sex on his mod or something" NO and i say NO this mod is family friendly only and does not have sex just pregnancy.
+Stop being a "uh he's making the mod compatible with a sex mod so he's a degenerate that included sex on his mod or something" NO and i say NO this mod is family friendly only and does not have sex, just """pregnancy""" that will be icon on the head of yourself(If you character is a girl of course...) or the npc.
 Yes you will be allowed to have a family(If you want one) NO!
 Again NO! there will be no sex animations, or anything kinky or lewd here, they will pop with a teleport when born ok?

 # Why did i created this mod??